Newcomers to the vaping experience are often looking for the best way to enjoy their new lifestyle and many use vaping to quit smoking.

-Now with the lung inhale it is important to have a device with a good air flow and less of a resistance, as I mentioned before with suh ohm vaping, i.e. less than 1 ohm resistance coil.
-The best devices to achieve a good lung inhale experience with are both vape pens and box mods.
+Now with the lung inhale it is important to have a device with good air flow and less of resistance, as I mentioned before with sub-ohm vaping, i.e. less than 1-ohm resistance coil.

 What You Need for Each

-Most atomizer rigs are capable of enabling mouth hits, but those that lack air flow control are usually better-suited for that vaping preference.
-Devices that offer flexible air flow management are the best option for lung hits, since they provide greater control over the size of the vapor clouds produced.
+Most atomizer rigs are however capable of enabling mouth hits, but those that lack air flow control are usually better-suited for that vaping preference.
+Devices that offer flexible airflow management are the best option for lung hits since they provide greater control over the size of the vapor clouds produced.

 Which is Right for You?